esjacobs/esjacobs.github.io/_posts/2018-07-24-Modeling_The_Movie.md

 # X_test = pd.read_csv('test_everything_director_actor_writer_weights_df3.csv') # 6
 ```

-We then fed the dataframes through the following cell, which gave us three regressor scores, then transformed our y variable for classification (based on median Metacritic score) and fed that through three classifiers.
+I then fed the DataFrames through the following cell, which gave me three regressor scores, then transformed my y variable for classification (based on median Metacritic score) and fed that through three classifiers.
 Throughout this process many models were attempted and thrown out.
-Dataframes were changed and had to be saved again and reloaded.
-At the end of the day we decided on the following models:
+DataFrames were changed and had to be saved again and reloaded.
+At the end of the day I decided on the following models:

 - Regression
     - Bagging Regressor